hydephp/develop/packages/testing/README.md

-# Testing helpers for HydePHP
+# Internal testing helpers for HydePHP

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/hyde/testing.svg?style=flat-square)](https://packagist.org/packages/hyde/testing)
 [![Total Downloads](https://img.shields.io/packagist/dt/hyde/testing.svg?style=flat-square)](https://packagist.org/packages/hyde/testing)

-Warning: This package should only be used as a dev-dependency, and never in production.
+**Warning:** This package should only be used as a dev-dependency, and never in production.

+**Notice:** All code in this package is considered internal and should not be relied upon outside the HydePHP test suites.

 ## Installation